samme90s/invaders/README.md

 ## Contributing

 Any feedback and suggestions are welcome and can be done by creating an issue connected to the repository.
-All contributions requires unit tests and must be approved by a reviewer before being merged.
+All contributions requires unit tests with a coverage of at least 90% and must be approved by a reviewer before being merged.